ToolboxGenomics/tbg-docs/customers.md

 # Customer
 Customers are persons who will be receiving personalized reports based on their DNA.

-### Create a Customer
+## Create a Customer
 Submit customer details.
-This should be done prior to creating a Customer Shipment.

 #### POST `/api/v1/customers`